League-of-Foundry-Developers/fvtt-module-theatre/wiki/instructions/home/introduction_to_theater.md

 # Introduction to Theatre

-## PLEASE NOTE: Theatre is migrating to a future VTT that is not FVTT which will integrate it as a first class tool with more support and features.

-### This was done due to actions taken by the developer of FVTT.

 ## Introduction

 Theatre is at its core is a simple portrait display mechanism to facilitate immersive role-play by utilizing character artwork.
 It was designed for ease of use to stay 'out of the way' when not needed, and displaying prominently when desired.